RCN-ECS/rcn-ecs.github.io/2021_WorkingGroups.md

 ---

 The RCN is soliciting applications from *graduate students and postdocs* for a second phase of working groups.
-Up to $10,000 in stipends can be requested for each working group to support the graduate student or postdoc activities on the working groups.
+Up to $10,000 in stipends can be requested for each working group to support activities conducted by undergraduate students, graduate students, or postdocs.
 Working group activities and products can take many different forms, so please read the entire announcement to learn more.
 Please note, however, that the RCN cannot fund collection of new data.

+If you are interested in being part of a working group as a member or mentor, but don't plan to submit a proposal, [please fill out this form]().
+Working group applicants may want to use this resource to find members for their working group.

 ### Topics
 The proposal should describe how a working group on this topic will advance knowledge in both marine science and evolutionary biology.